onflow/flow-go/CodingConventions.md

   engines expect specific input types.
 Inputs with incompatible type should result in a specific sentinel error ( e.g. `InvalidMessageType`).
   For messages that come from the network (methods `Submit` and `Process`), we expect invalid types.
-But if we get an invalid message from a trusted local engine
+But if we get an invalid message type from a trusted local engine:
   (methods `SubmitLocal` and `ProcessLocal`), something is broken (critical failure).
   ```golang
   func (e *engine) process(event interface{}) error {